-By now, nearly all brands have considered making either their packaging or parts of their products, easy for consumers to recycle after they’ve finished using them.
+By now, nearly all brands have considered making their packaging or parts of their products easy for consumers to recycle.
 However, the concept of recycling needs to be taken a step further.
-For example, making components during the product development stage that can be used as a raw material for making future products, thus creating a ‘designed to be reused’ loop.
+For example, during the product development stage, we should be ensuring individual components can be used as raw materials in the future.
+Therefore, creating a ‘designed to be reused’ loop.

 Brands have also been creative with all kinds of materials that could otherwise be considered waste, using them as a start point coupled with new technologies to produce products wholly from recycled materials.

 Jaw Brew has a zero-waste approach, making low alcohol beer from leftover bread rolls.